Westinghouse Brake and Signal Company: Beginning and development

-Selling and successors
+Sale and successors

 In 1979, the company was acquired by Hawker Siddeley.
 BTR plc then bought Westinghouse Brake and Signal in 1992.
 In 1999, BTR merged with Siebe plc to form "BTR Siebe plc", later renamed "Invensys".

 Invensys quickly split the company into two divisions, Westinghouse Rail Systems and Westinghouse Brakes Ltd, selling Westinghouse Brakes to Munich-based competitor Knorr-Bremse.

 Also formerly a part of The Westinghouse Brake & Signal Company is Westcode, a high-power semiconductor manufacturer, now part of the IXYS Corporation.

 On 2 May 2013, the acquisition of Invensys Rail by Siemens was successfully completed.
 On 1 July 2013, the new company name for Invensys Rail Limited became 'Siemens Rail Automation Limited', with Westinghouse Brake & Signal Holdings becoming Siemens Rail Automation Holdings Limited.
 With this, the Westinghouse name disappeared from the railway signalling industry.
 Several years later, Siemens announced that it planned to merge its rail assets, including the former Westinghouse Signal business, with Alstom.

 Operations

 There were also factories in Kingswood, Bristol (Douglas Ltd – formerly Douglas Motorcycles then Douglas Vespa and vehicle air brake equipment), Hobbs Automatic Transmissions (epicyclic gearbox), Westcode Semiconductors (now IXYS Corporation) The main factory was east of Foundry Lane, Signal & Automation design offices as well as Brake Engineering, drawing offices and design/test laboratories on island site shared with Hugh Baird & Sons, Maltsters and the Wiltshire Bacon Company.
 The Rectifier Design Department was at Derriads House, some design offices opposite the main factory site, other test & development laboratories beyond the semiconductor site at Avon House, north of the main factory site.

 On-site manufacturing capability covered every part of the engineering spectrum other than electron beam welding.
 There were acres of machine shops containing almost every variety of machine tool, extensive press shops, iron and non-ferrous foundries together with pattern shop and core shop, extensive drop-stamp forge, die-casting shops and tool room, tin-smiths' shop, copper oxide and selenium rectifier shops, electro-plating shop.
 The assembly and erection shops included wiring shops for signalling equipment, rectifier equipment, colliery equipment, railway signaling relays.
 The list is almost endless.
 Support activities included a well-equipped and staffed medical centre and apprentice training school and hostel.
-Apprentices fell into Trade, Craft, Student and Graduate categories.
+Apprentices fell into Trade, Craft, Technical, Student and Graduate categories.

 The company had a works restaurant (overalls allowed), a staff restaurant (smartish dress), and a directors' restaurant, all of which were supplied from the company allotments outside the north gate (now a housing estate).

 There was an immense amount of innovative work done.
 To name a few things, railway vacuum brakes, numerous mechanical, electrical and electronic signalling innovations.
 The company pioneered the use of S.G.
 Iron (spheroidal graphite) for crank shafts and other items (followed in this by Ford U.K.) and was the first to produce an all-electronic control & monitoring system (Westronic, in various "styles") initially for the railway market but then extending into oil, water, gas, electricity and sewage.